genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ## How to define a source

-Each data pipeline source contains the configuration specifying how to access the data and the associated mapping and sink functionality.
+Each Data Pipeline source contains the configuration specifying how to access the data and the associated mapping and sink functionality.

 :::note
-Remote databases do not work with Data Pipelines by default and will require some setup/configuration to enable Change Data Capture functionality.
+Remote databases do not work with Data Pipelines by default; they require some setup/configuration to enable Change Data Capture functionality.
 More details can be found in the pages on [Pipeline set-up](../../../../operations/pipeline-setup/).
 :::

 The currently supported sources are: